Lionsberg/lionsberg-wiki/Lionsberg Wiki Books/The Lionsberg Book of Quotes/The Lionsberg Book of Quotes.md

 “When you see something that is not right, not fair, not just, you have to speak up.
 You have to say something; you have to do something.” - John Lewis

-“Justice will not be served until those who are unaffected are as outraged as those who are.” - Benjamin Franklin
+“Justice will not be served until those who are unaffected are as outraged as those who are.” - Unknown

 “It is not possible to be in favor of justice for some people and not be in favor of justice for all people.” - [[Martin Luther King Jr.]]